tomas-fryza/avr-course/labs/project/README.md

 * Students may consult the project within their own team, with their laboratory teacher and may not assign anyone else, including other students, academics, or PhD students.
 Consultations with the teacher will take place during the laboratories.

-* Students present their results during the last laboratory in the 13th week of the semester.
+* Students present their results in the 13th week of the semester.

 * The source code for the AVR must be written in C and must be implementable on Arduino Uno board using toolchains used in the lab during the semester.
-Any other development tool is not allowed.
+Any other development tools are not allowed.

 * Smaller functions can be written in AVR assembly as well.